 Home Inspection Guide: Crafting A Seller Response

 A lot of people stress about home inspections because of the risks involved with transactions falling apart.
-As we said above, seeing a deal collapse in the transaction phase makes it harder to get top-dollar for your home, even in another deal.
+As we said above, seeing a deal collapse in the transaction phase makes it harder to get top dollar for your home, even in another deal.
 Getting a full-priced offer on a home that has been put back on the market is uncommon.

-Most buyers will as for cash back towards closing costs or ask for repairs to be completed.
-This should not submarine a deal, but it can if sellers act rashly in response.
-The smart approach is to keep the lines of communication open and counter any bids they might have for repairs with bids of your own.
+Pro-Tip: The smart approach is to keep the lines of communication open and counter any bids they might have for repairs with bids of your own.
 As savvy listing brokers, Team Diva works closely with sellers in this phase to keep the deal moving forward.